 When talking about settings of a program, the default settings are the settings chosen by the software developer and not the user.
 For example, when opening Microsoft Word the default font setting is a font size of 11.

-With a program, the default program is what program will open when wanting to open a certain file type, more commonly known as the file association.
+With a program, the default program is what program opens when opening a certain file type, more commonly known as the file association.
 For example, the file extension .XLS may be default to Microsoft Excel, and when opening the file it will automatically open in Microsoft Excel.
 When installing a new program it is not uncommon for the default program file association to change unless the program gives you the option for not changing the settings.

 The default browser is the Internet browser the computer has chosen to browse the Internet.
 For example, with Microsoft Windows the default browser is Internet Explorer and with the Apple computers its Safari.